ezsystems/commerce-documentation/docs/guide/product_description/catalog_and_search.md

 ## The catalog

-The catalog is build using categories and products which are setup as eZ Content objects in the backend.
+The catalog is built using categories and products.
 The categories and products can be translated.

-**eContent for eZ Commerce Advanced**

-In the Advanced version all categories and products are setup in eContent. eContent is a storage provider for eZ Commerce which can store product data in a very efficient way.
-It allows  to store data (mostly for products and product groups) in database tables with a simple structure.
+Categories and products can be set up as Content items, or in eContent. eContent is a storage provider for eZ Commerce which can store product data in a very efficient way.
+It enables storing data (mostly for products and product groups) in database tables with a simple structure.

 - Fast imports (e.g. from ERP or PIM systems)
 - Supports more than one million products
-  - search ready
+- Search-ready
 - Fast access
-  - avoids to store products in the CMS content model
+- Avoids storing products in the CMS content model
 - eContent offers a staging feature and enhanced catalog segmentation features and allows imports during production and switching catalogs.

 Additionally a PIM system can be used to manage all product data.

 eZ Commerce is prepared to sell physical products.
 It can be enhanced by partners to sell other products such as digital products.